AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why did Dracula lie in the wrong coffin?
+What did the beaver say to the tree?

-He made a grave mistake.
+It's been nice gnawing you.
 <!-- JOKE-END -->